 Overall, NIST states that the Framework functions to aid an organization in expressing its cybersecurity risk management by organizing information, sharing sensitive information, enabling cybersecurity risk management decisions, addressing threats, and improving by learning from previous activities.

-The Protect function is essential because its purpose is to develop and implement appropriate safeguards to ensure critical infrastructure services delivery.
+The Protect function of the Framework Core is essential because its purpose is to develop and implement appropriate safeguards to ensure critical infrastructure services delivery.
 The Protect Function supports the ability to limit or contain the impact of a potential cybersecurity event.
 According to NIST, examples of outcome Categories within this Function include Identity Management and Access Control, Awareness and Training, Data Security, Information Security Protection Processes and Procedures, Maintenance, and Protective Technology.